 - After doing that, try to install the software again.

-Solution 2 – Remove the failed installation and disable your antivirus
+4.2 Remove the failed installation and disable your antivirus

-According to users, both Norton and Avast can cause this problem to appear on your PC.
-To fix this problem you need to disable Norton or Avast and delete the failed installation.
 After that, try to install the software again.
 Users reported problems with Super Anti-Spyware tool as well, therefore be sure to disable it if you have it installed.